 Basic Types of APIs Based on Audience

-• Composite APIs: These APIs combine multiple data sources into a single API This simplifies development by allowing developers to access data from various sources through a single entry point.
+- Composite APIs: These APIs combine multiple service calls into a single request, enabling developers to retrieve or update data from different sources efficiently through one endpoint.

 Shopify offers a variety of APIs that allow users to extend the functionality of the stores.
 Here is the list of various types of Shopify APIs available, including exclusive APIs available in Shopify Plus.